vaeth/calc-extension/README.md

 Finally, it is possible to define variables with e.g. `a=...` and to use them.
 Variable names must only consist of English characters, numbers, or `_`.

+The whole syntax and operator precedence is inspired by the javascript specification.
+However, the following things are new.

 There is a special variable name `#` which always refers to the result of the last (succesful) calculation.

 There are also special sequences which can occur anywhere in an expression:

 - `"16"` switch to hexadecimal output from now on.

-  Instead of 16 any number between 2 and 36 can be used as the number basis.
+  Instead of 16 any number between 2 and 36 can be used as the number base.
   Use `""` or `"0"` to reset to the default output (decimal) format.

-- `'60'` forces the displayed size of all inputs field to be 60.
+- `'60:1'` defines the initial size of new input areas to be 60:1.

-  Instead of 60 any other positive integer number can be used as the size.
+  Instead of 60 or 1 any other positive integer number can be used.
-  Use `''` or `'0'` to reset to the default size chosen by the browser.

-The whole syntax and operator precedence with the exception of `#` and special sequences is inspired by the javascript specification.
+  Either number (and the `:` part) can be omitted;
+  the defaults for omitted values are 60 or 1, respectively.

 The actual calculation of the functions and number conversion occurs by javascript calls.
 Therefore, available precision, error messages,